gpessios/SLMenu/README.md

 ## Synopsis

-A simple sliding lef menu that you could use on your projects.
+A simple sliding left menu that you could use on your projects.
 Works either by clicking on a button drawn by code (classic three lines button layout) or with sliding right(open) left(close) gestures.

 ## Code Example